The Best Household Germ Killers

 Brown Reasoning

-Hydrogen peroxide comes in that basic brown bottle for a good reason.
-Exposure to the light forces the active ingredients in hydrogen peroxide to decompose into water and oxygen, rendering the product utterly ineffective for the purpose at which we are looking.
+Hydrogen peroxide comes in that classic brown bottle for a good reason.
+Exposure to light forces the active ingredients in hydrogen peroxide to decompose into water and oxygen, rendering the product utterly ineffective for the purpose for which we are looking.

 The decomposition destroys the free radicals needed for an effective disinfectant.
 Always leave hydrogen peroxide in the original bottle rather than transferring it to a more attractive container.
 You can jazz up your cleaning routine by slipping the drab bottle into a beverage koozie.

-Hydrogen peroxide comes in a variety of strength levels.
-Use the 3 percent hydrogen peroxide found at your local grocery store or pharmacy to disinfect at home.
+Hydrogen peroxide comes in various strength levels.
+To disinfect at home, use the 3 percent hydrogen peroxide at your local grocery store or pharmacy.

 It's inexpensive and easy to find.
 Skip the high-percentage hydrogen peroxide used for hair lightening or labeled as "food grade."

-At high concentrations, hydrogen peroxide is a powerful bleaching agent, which is the reason it makes hair lighten and can damage household surfaces.
+Hydrogen peroxide is a powerful bleaching agent at high concentrations, which is why it lightens hair and can damage household surfaces.

 When it comes time to disinfect a surface, always clean it first.
 You can use hydrogen peroxide right out of the bottle.
 Let it sit on the surface for 1 minute before wiping dry.